 Experienced Accident Lawyers Serving the California Area

 If you have been hurt due to someone else’s carelessness or misconduct, you may be able to bring a personal injury lawsuit.
 In many situations, insurers are reluctant to pay the full amount of damages to which you may be entitled unless you have knowledgeable legal representation on your side.
 A California personal injury attorney may be a vital tool in asserting your rights to the fullest extent of the law.
-At Travis G. Black & Associates, we can assist victims who need a car accident lawyer or guidance with other personal injury claims, such as those arising out of slip and falls or dog bites.
+At Travis Black Law, we can assist victims who need a car accident lawyer or guidance with other personal injury claims, such as those arising out of slip and falls or dog bites.
 Based in Folsom, we also represent families who have lost a loved one in a fatal accident.

 Bringing a Personal Injury Claim in California